-Although it is not unheard of for trucking companies to take the same approach after one of their commercial vehicles is involved in a collision, usually the investigation is commenced immediately.
+Although it is not unheard of for trucking companies to take the same approach after one of their commercial vehicles is involved in a serious trucking accident, usually the investigation is commenced immediately.
 Also, the trucking company’s investigation may be much more intensive and wide-ranging in determining all potential causes of the collision.

 For example, it is not uncommon for the trucking company’s lawyer and experts to arrive on scene soon after the collision has occurred.
 The company’s efforts to mitigate their loss, risk, and exposure to subsequent claims by others begins immediately.
 Usually, the company is interested in making sure that its exposure to third-party claims of property loss and injuries is mitigated as much as possible.